CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/install.md

 ## netq install opta cluster

 Installs the NetQ Collector software on a master node and two worker nodes.
-For cloud deployments, it installs the software on the NetQ Cloud Appliance or VM.
+For cloud deployments, it installs the software on the VM.
 For a multi-site on-premises deployment, it installs the software on one or two secondary servers at the external premises.
 You must have the hostname, IP address, or interface of the servers, the NetQ software bundle, and configuration key to run the command.
 You can also configure a proxy.

 Obtain the software release bundle from the {{<exlink url="https://nvid.nvidia.com/" text="NVIDIA Application Hub">}}.